Gregory-Pagnoux/Moonshot/Specifications/Functional_specification.md

 **hygiene**
 We need to pay close attention to the hygiene aspect of the product, as the glucose meter and breathalyzer require the deposition of particles that can dirty the mirror.

-**product problem**
-One of the big problems to consider with this mirror is the increase in people's paranoia about illness and the growing number of people suffering from hypochondria.

 **Data**
 If we want to have a connected mirror with smartphone, we need to interest us on the **the reglementation of data backups**.
 There are three different archives depending on the type of data :